-Throughout this year, I completed 20 hours of service.
+Throughout my freshmen year, I completed 20 hours of service.
 I was able to help serve at the Martin Janis Senior Citizen center.
 A team of other HSS members and I gardened all morning to fix the landscape on the outside of the building.
 By pulling weeds and cutting trees, we helped fix the appearance to make the scenery more beautiful for the elderly.
 Additionally, I helped at multiple dance camps throughout the year.
 I was able to help teach little girls ranging from ages 7-17 basic techniques of dance.
 Also I helped run a cheer/dance competition backstage by guiding a young high school dance team throughout their competition.
 All of these experiences taught me how to be an efficient and effective leader.
 I learned how to communicate with others and give my time towards the benefit of my community.

 [“Career” is where you can collect information about your experiences and skills that will apply to your future career.
 Like your resume, this is information that will evolve over time and should be continually updated.
 For more information, go to: http://honors-scholars.osu.edu/e-portfolio.
 Delete these instructions and add your own post.]